 Like Skyfall the DB9 is mass produced, faster, sleeker, louder and newer.
 The DB5 like Goldfinger is a handcrafted bespoke classic which has stood the test of time.
-Once something newer came along the DB9 devalued just as Craig’s films including Skyfall will lose luster once a new actor is cast, don’t believe me ask Pierce Brosnan, the “best Bond since Connery” at least he was until 2006.
+When something newer came along the DB9 devalued, just as Craig’s films, including Skyfall, will lose luster once a new actor is cast, don’t believe me ask Pierce Brosnan, the “best Bond since Connery” at least he was until 2006.
 Will the DB9 go up in value over time?
 Perhaps, but I doubt it’ll ever reach the status of a DB5.
 And Skyfall like that DB9 may hold a place in the pantheon of Bond, however it will never hold a candle to the classics.

 I remember Die Another Day was a hit in the cinema and in the new – for then – DVD market.
 But Craig fans suggest Craig saved the series with high grossing films.
 Cobblers!